Communication Studies (CMST)

 CMST 411.
 NEGOTIATION SKILLS AND STRATEGIES.
 5 Credits.

-The basic premise of this course is that one needs strong negotiation and analytical skills for effective communication.
-Hence, the goal of this course is to help the student to understand the theory of negotiation and to master its main strategies.
-The course will allow the student to develop negotiation skills experientially and to appreciate the nature and role of effective negotiation.
-The course is relevant to any student pursuing a career in a social science field since, as a working professional, the student will face many conflict problems that can be best resolved through effective negotiation.
+One needs strong negotiation and analytical skills for effective communication.
+The goals are to understand the theory of negotiation and master its main strategies.
+Includes developing negotiation skills experientially and appreciating the nature and role of effective negotiation.
+The course is relevant to any student pursuing a career in a social science field.

 CMST 413.
 COMMUNICATION AND PERSONAL RELATIONSHIPS.
 5 Credits.